Skip to content

 Once you receive your score, you might also receive your EcoVadis medal.
 No medals are assigned for overall scores below 45 or if there is a theme score that is lower than 20.
 A company can receive a bronze medal (45>), silver medal (54>), gold medal (66>), or platinum medal (73>).

-ecovadis medals
+EcoVadis medals

 The medal reports the year in which the assessment was completed and can be used on your company’s website and in communications.
 In addition, you will be able to share the results on the EcoVadis website with other companies in your supply chain network.
 EcoVadis’ sustainability scorecard is valid for 12 months after publication.
 Once the 12 months have passed you will still be able to access your scorecard but will no longer be able to share the results publicly.
 You can find more information on your scorecard validity in your EcoVadis platform, next to the publication date.